eudoxia0/eudoxia0.github.io/article/_posts/2025-04-12-my-backup-infrastructure-2025-edition.md

 # Local Backups

 I have two portable SSDs, Chiron and Nessus, with encrypted [APFS].
-The filesystem itself being encrypted is extremely convenient: I just plug them in, and the macOS keyring has the keys.
+The filesystem itself being encrypted is extremely convenient: I just plug them in, and the [macOS keychain][kc] has the keys.
 There's no possibility of accidentally leaking cleartext into the disk because the encryption is transparent.

 I use rsync to synchronize the laptop to the disks.
 The specific incantation is: